GoogleCloudPlatform/solutions-workshops/grpc-xds-workshop/README.md

 ## Remote debugging

-Set up remote debugging by exposing and port-forwarding to the delve (for Go) or the JDWP agent (for Java):
+Set up remote debugging by exposing and port-forwarding to delve (for Go) or the JDWP agent (for Java):

 Using Go: